 I felt offended.
 If you judge a country by it’s nature and seasons, you need a little education.
-If you judge the people by their culture, you need to clear your glasses.If you judge a country by it's nature and seasons, you need a little education.
-If you judge the people by their culture, you need to clear your glasses.Click To Tweet
+If you judge the people for their culture, you need to clear your glasses.If you judge a country by it's nature and seasons, you need a little education.
+If you judge the people for their culture, you need to clear your glasses.Click To Tweet

-There are different colors of seasons, of flowers, of plants, of fruits, of animals… of people.
-People think differently… mostly according to their conditions.
+There are different colors of seasons, of flowers, of plants, of fruits, of animals and of people.
+People think differently mostly according to their conditions.
 That does not mean they are wrong.
 The have different manners.
 That does not mean they are rude or unfriendly.

 If you judge a country, or their people… it makes you look rude and unfriendly.